it-Titops/ops-admin/most-know-commands.md

 ## curl
-    - This command transfers a URL (unique path to every web file) Use this command to test an application's endpoint or connectivity to an upstream service endpoint
+    - This command transfers a URL (unique path to every web file)
+    - Use this command to test an application's endpoint or connectivity to an upstream service endpoint
     - curl can be useful for determining if your application can reach another service, such as a database, or checking if your service is healthy

+    ** In a nutshell, we use curl to download webpages or files from a server

     To install curl on ubuntu, do the following sudo apt update && sudo apt install curl -y